Key Points

 Here are some examples of common diagnostic tests that pet insurance can cover when an unexpected accident or illness occurs:

 Pumpkin Pet Insurance plans have extensive accident and illness coverage to help you pay for the care your pet needs when emergency accidents and unexpected illnesses happen.
 They cover diagnostic fecal exams and a bowlful of other crucial veterinary care services for accidents and illnesses.
-Pumpkin plans have flexible annual deductible options to suit your budget and a high reimbursement rate of 90% for all eligible vet bills.
+Pumpkin plans have flexible annual deductible options to suit your budget, and you can choose a plan with a high reimbursement rate of 90% for all eligible vet bills.

 If my pet is ill, will pet insurance cover the treatment?